BUILDING ON A MODEL OF SUCCESS

-President George W. Bush in his letter to the 7th US-RIS
+President George W. Bush in his letter to the Symposium

-The success of the Symposium prompted representatives of several corporations and foreign governments to ask Harvard to create new Symposia dedicated to promoting economic relations between the U.S. and other key countries.
+The success of Harvard hosting US-Country Symposia prompted representatives of several corporations and foreign governments to ask Harvard to create new Symposia dedicated to promoting economic relations between the U.S. and other key countries.

 In 2004, having carefully studied this possibility, Harvard concluded that this could prove an exciting opportunity.
 After review and reflection, it was concluded that this new opportunity can best be developed and implemented by a new and separate non-profit organization that would take responsibility for future country symposia.

 A new (non-partisan) non-profit called the International Economic Alliance (IEA) was established in 2004 to this end and it was chaired by Robert Mosbacher Sr., Chairman of Mosbacher Energy and former U.S. Secretary of Commerce.
 The former U.S. Secretary of State James Baker was Honorary Co-Chairman.
-Mr. Maurice "Hank" Greenberg then Chairman and CEO of AIG was Founding Member.
-Van McCormick who was Director of Investment Symposia is Founding Director.
+Mr. Maurice "Hank" Greenberg, then-Chairman and CEO of AIG, was a Founding Member.
+Van McCormick, who was Director of Investment Symposia, is IEA’s Founding Director.

-From 2004 to 2007, IEA's founding Advisory Board included Harvard Professors Rawi Abdelal, Robert Lawrence, Malcolm Salter and Richard Vietor, alongside business and government leaders such as James Collins (Ambassador to Russia ret.); Minister German Gref (Minister of Economic Development and Trade of the Russian Federation); Secretary Jack Kemp (fmr U.S. Vice Presidential candidate); Donald Kendall (co-founder of PepsiCo); Thomas Pickering (SVP International Boeing and former US Amb. to 6 countries and the UN); The Honorable Mr. Paul Volcker (fmr Chairman of US Federal Reserve) and Robert Wussler (co-founder of CNN).
+From 2004 to 2007, IEA's founding Advisory Board included Harvard Professors Robert Lawrence, John Quelch, Malcolm Salter and Richard Vietor, alongside business and government leaders such as James Collins (Ambassador to Russia ret.); Secretary Jack Kemp (fmr.
+U.S. Vice Presidential candidate); Donald Kendall (co-founder of PepsiCo); Eddie LeBaron (Chairman LeBaron Ranches, GM/part owner of Atlanta Falcons, Fmr.
+Pillsbury lawyer & NFL QB), Past Chairman & Co-Founder of IEA; Thomas Pickering (SVP International Boeing and former US Amb. to 6 countries and the UN); The Honorable Mr. Paul Volcker (fmr.
+Chairman of US Federal Reserve) and Robert Wussler (co-founder of CNN).

 In 2007, IEA welcomed two new co-chairs of IEA's Advisory Board: Ambassador Thomas Pickering and The Honorable Jack Kemp.
 In 2009, The Honorable Paul Volcker joined as Co-Chairman.